-It is the responsibility of the Honors Ambassadors to represent the very best that the Honors College has to offer and to help recruit the top students to come to Auburn.
+It is the responsibility of the Honors Ambassadors to represent the very best that the Honors College has to offer and to help recruit top students to come to Auburn.
 They play an integral role in the Honors College as they help facilitate the Honors orientation sessions, War Eagle Days for potential students, area receptions, and TALONS days for particularly gifted high school students.
 Applications for this organization are made available at the beginning of the Spring semester.
-For more information, please contact Associate Director Ms. Kathie Mattox.
+For more information, please contact Rebecca Shippen, Recruiting Coordinator.